AlexP20000/fablab.projet.PanneauLeds/apidoc.md

   `onhour`: The hour at which the screen will turn on.

 - **Notes**
-   The format for hour is in for of "HH:MM".
+   The format for hour is in the form of "HH:MM".
 Make sure to take into account the URL percent encoding.

 - **Examples**
   Disable this functionality: `/sched?enable=0`